-The goal of therapy is to get an unbiased view of all the issues in your marriage or relationship.
+The goal of relationship coaching is to get an unbiased view of all the issues in your marriage or relationship.
 Getting an outside perspective from a trained professional is one way to uncover deeper issues you two might be unaware of.

-The therapist then teaches the skills needed to help couples work through these issues.
-In addition, having a therapist involved may allow for healthier communication, which is another major benefit.
+The coach then teaches the skills needed to help couples work through these issues.
+In addition, having a coach involved may allow for healthier communication, which is another major benefit.

 Oftentimes, couples shut out effective communication when trying to deal with their problems on their own.
-Having a therapist involved can help avoid this.
+Having a coach involved can help avoid this.